alansill/omnia/docs/source/Troubleshooting/FAQ.rst

 **Resolution**: Clear the ``/var`` partition and retry ``telemetry.yml``.

+⦾ **Why does the task: [Telemetry]: TASK [grafana : Wait for grafana pod to come to ready state] fail with a timeout error?**

+**Potential Cause**: Docker pull limit exceeded.

+**Resolution**: Manually input the username and password to your docker account on the control plane.

 ⦾ **Is Disabling 2FA supported by Omnia?**

 * Disabling 2FA is not supported by Omnia and must be manually disabled.